 The kitsune is considered to be the sacred messenger of Inari, the God of Harvests.
 These foxes are often depicted with keys or hōshu (a ball shaped gem with flames said to have the power to grant wishes) and are considered to be benevolent.
-In other Japanese mythology, they are devious tricksters and shape shifters.
+In other Japanese mythology, they are sneaky and devious tricksters.
 People who are swindlers and fast talkers are referred to as kitsune.